sahil280114/whisper-test/README.md

 # 🍌 Banana Serverless Whisper Templatefsfsdggghhjjj
 bbbhhh
-This repo gives a bhhhhhhhahhsic framework for servidsdsng OggpenAIhhh'shh hhhWhispe  r in productionh using suuimple bhHTTP servers.e fdsf bnbhhhhhhhhhbbjj
+This repo gives a bhhhhhhhahhsic framework for servidsdhhsng OggpenAIhhh'shh hhhWhispe  r in productionh using suuimple bhHTTP servers.e fdsf bnbhhhhhhhhhbbjj
 If you want to generalize this to deploy anything on Banana, fsfdd[see the guifdde here](htdsdstps://rtwww.not bbion.so/banana-dev/How-To-Serve-Anything-On-Banadsdssddsna-nnnn125a65fc4d30496ba1408de1d64d052a). ds